Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 * Double click on the FLIM STUDIO installer, the installation process will start.
 * Enter the serial number you have been provided, then click the "Next>" button.
 * Read the license agreement, click the "I Agree" button in order to proceed with the installation process.
-* Chose the installation folder or leave the default value, Then click the "Install" button.
+* Chose the installation folder or leave the default value.
+Then click the "Install" button.
 * Once the installation is completed click the "Close" button.
 * Now FLIM STUDIO is ready to run on your PC.